 Long-term disability (LTD) insurance offers protection against uncertainty.
 If you become disabled due to an illness or injury, this type of policy will provide monthly payments to help you cover your expenses while you are unable to work.
 LTD policies are offered by a number of insurers, including the Prudential Insurance Company of America (Prudential).

 While LTD policies may seem straightforward, it can often be difficult to be approved for benefits.
 That is because insurance companies like Prudential are in the business of making money.
 They often deny or delay legitimate claims or cut off benefits — all to increase their profits at the expense of disabled policyholders.

-A New Jersey disability benefits attorney can help you through the process of applying for LTD benefits.
+A long term disability benefits attorney can help you through the process of applying for LTD benefits.
 By carefully examining the terms and conditions of your policy and then compiling the proper information, your lawyer can increase the likelihood of a favorable outcome.
 Read on to learn more about the tactics used by Prudential — and how you can beat them.